Top 50 Most Famous Soul Singers

 African American

-Her 1983 debut album, "The Songstress," captivated audiences and critics alike, highlighting her impressive vocal range.
-However, it was her later releases, such as "Rapture" and "Giving You the Best That I Got," that elevated her to international stardom.
+Baker first captured widespread attention with her 1983 debut album, "The Songstress," which showcased her remarkable vocal range.
+It was subsequent albums like "Rapture" and "Giving You the Best That I Got" that catapulted her to international fame and solidified her place in music history.

 Height: